thoughtbot/maintaining-open-source-projects/book/02-community.md

 Four months later all trainees took a test based on the materials they learned during the program, and it was found that trainees whom the training officers thought had high potential, scored better on the test than their “unknown” and “regular” counterparts.
-Being *labeled* as leaders resulted in improved exam results.
+Being *labeled* as leaders resulted in actual improved exam results.

 Do your project a favor and treat all your contributors as if they are the most